Interactive Brokers review

 Interactive Brokers Minimum Deposit

-Interactive Brokers require a minimum deposit of 10000 GBP/USD/EUR when opening an Interactive Brokers trading account.
+Interactive Brokers requires a minimum deposit of 10000 GBP/USD/EUR when opening an Interactive Brokers trading account.

 A minimum deposit is the minimum amount of money required by Interactive Brokers to open a new online brokerage account with them.

 Don't be scared off by brokers like Interactive Brokers charging a minimum deposit to open a trading account.
-Brokers that charge higher minimum deposits often offer additional premium services on their platforms that are not available for free on other platforms.
+Brokers charging higher minimum deposits may offer additional premium services on their platforms that are not free on other platforms.

 Interactive Brokers Withdrawal Fees